the-earth-31/sexbob/README.md

 - bot for the saboingabob server
 - if you are planning to run this code on your own you must install the needed modules and you must make a discord bot application and be using python 3.9

-This can be made by:
+Application can be made by:
 1. Going onto the discord developer portal at discord.com/developers
 2. Make a new application with needed details
 3. Enable "Bot" setting